 Equity Multiplier Meaning

-The equity multiplier is used most often in finance for purposes of testing the financial strength of a company.
-If the equity multiplier ratio contains a high amount of debt or leverage then this means the firm may be reaching distress costs.
+Companies most often use the equity multiplier in finance for purposes of testing the financial strength of a company.
+If the equity multiplier ratio contains a high amount of debt or leverage, then this means the firm may be reaching distress costs.
 High levels might also mean that the company has an inability to gain further financing to push into new markets.
-On the other hand a company that has a lower equity multiplier debt ratio may not be taking advantage of the tax savings given to companies in the U.S. market.
+On the other hand, a company that has a lower equity multiplier debt ratio may not be taking advantage of the tax savings given to companies in the U.S. market.
 It is up to a firm to decide what its ideal ratio should be by determining an amount of debt that fits with the overall strategy of the company.

 Equity Multiplier Equation